 Sixth Form Boarding

 We are eager to welcome new students to the school in Year 12.
-In a typical year, new students make up around one third of our cohort and we very much appreciate the vibrancy and perspective that is added by these external candidates.
+In a typical year, new students make up around half of our cohort and we very much appreciate the vibrancy and perspective that is added by these external candidates.

 Boarders are consistently the best young leaders and team players in the school.
-They are amongst those who participate most in sports, music and enrichment activities, and achieve the most outstanding academic results.
+They are amongst those who participate most in sports, music and enrichment activities, and they achieve outstanding academic results.

 What you can expect:

 In August 2023, 90.1% of all A-level entries were awarded A*- B grades, with over 25% of candidates achieving at least 3 A* grades.